tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ## Installing template from Nuget Package Manager
 From your package manager console.
 **dotnet new -i Clean_Architecture_Program_Generator_for_CSharp_and_NET6_Solution**
-This will add a new template in your donet cli environment.
+This will add a new template in your dotnet cli environment.
 ![Imgur](https://i.imgur.com/7Z6Ixu9.png)

 **dotnet new -l**